OWASP/www-project-ai-security-and-privacy-guide/index.md

 See also [the slides](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/20230215-Rob-AIsecurity-Appsec-ForSharing.pdf?raw=true) from [Rob van der Veer's talk](https://sched.co/1F9DT) at the OWASP Global appsec event in Dublin on February 15 2023, during which this guide was launched.

+And the [Application Security podcast](https://www.buzzsprout.com/1730684/12313155-rob-van-der-veer-owasp-ai-security-privacy-guide) about this guide.

 Please provide your input through pull requests / submitting issues (see [repo](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/)) or emailing the project lead, and let's make this guide better and better.
 Many thanks to Engin Bozdag, lead privacy architect at Uber, for his great contributions.

 # How to deal with AI security